 So, we will go on and on, occasionally dipping into the pleasant waters of the stream, until we get to the place of our camping around 18-19:00.
 Here, we will set the up camp or rather fall to the ground deadly tired.
 However, the most lively of us, of course, will take up cooking dinner.
 The last time we were preparing the real Shakshuka with goat cheese.
 It was expected, of course, but that was the most delicious Shakshuka in my life.
 I am writing this now, and I’m already looking forward to it.
 Also, it is very good to get a soup in the Wadi Hasa.

 After a delicious dinner we will have a sufficient number of hours of sleep, but at the first sun rays of the next morning, we will move on.

-About 7:30, we will get up, and at 08:30 we will continue our journey along the Wadi Hasa.
+With the sunrise, about 4:30, we will get up, and at 05:30 we will continue our journey along the Wadi Hasa.
 Along the way, now and then we will meet some obstacles in the form of giant stones, water rapids and oleander bushes.